-Setup requires an administrator password.
-The Fiery server can be set up either from the Fiery Configure tool or from setup in Fiery LCD.
-The Fiery Configure tool can be launched from the Fiery WebTools and Fiery Command WorkStation.
+Setup requires an Administrator password.
+The Fiery server can be set up either from the Fiery configure tool or from setup in Fiery QuickTouch interface.
+The Fiery configure tool can be launched from the Fiery WebTools and Fiery Command WorkStation.